Providing over $1 million in scholarships over the past 45 years

 - Students at the University of South Carolina Bluffton in nursing programs

-- Employees of Novant – Hilton Head Regional Healthcare and eligible dependent children or spouses pursuing degrees in healthcare
+- Employees of Novant and eligible dependent children or spouses pursuing degrees in healthcare

 The Hospital Auxiliary Healthcare Scholarship

-We are pleased to announce that we are once again offering the Hospital Auxiliary Healthcare Scholarship for the 2025-2026 academic year to employees of Novant – Hilton Head Regional Healthcare, their spouses and children.
-Scholarship applications will be accepted from April 1 – May 31, 2025.
-Scholarship applications are online this year, and can be accessed via the button below.
+We are pleased to announce that we are once again offering the Hospital Auxiliary Healthcare Scholarship for the 2026-2027 academic year.
+All full and part-time employees of Novant in the Low Country are eligible, including employees of Hilton Head Medical Center, Coastal Carolina Medical Center, Belfair Medical Campus, Tidewatch Emergency Department, and all Novant Low Country urgent care locations, clinics and practices.
+Children and spouses of employees are also eligible.
+Scholarship applications will be accepted from March 15 – May 15, 2026.
+Scholarship applications can be accessed via the button below.

 Eligibility Criteria:

-Full-time or part-time employees of Novant – Hilton Head Regional Healthcare who are in good standing with the organization as of the date of the application are eligible to apply.
+Full-time or part-time employees of Novant who are in good standing with the organization as of the date of the application are eligible to apply.
 Spouses and dependent children of those employees are also eligible to apply.
-However, individuals currently receiving tuition assistance from HHRH are not eligible.

 Applicants must meet the following criteria: